What’s Ripe and Ready for Picking?

 Raise Chicks with Great Country Farms’ Spring Chick Program

-Enjoy this opportunity to raise baby chicks at home with out the long term commitment of keeping chickens!
+Enjoy this opportunity to raise baby chicks at home with out the long term commitment of keeping chickens.
+This program does typically sell out.
+Join our wait list today to be the first to know when chicks are available to order.

 How it works:

-2. Decide where you would like to keep the chicks, laundry room, bathroom, mud room, and set up a box to be their home.
+3. Decide a warm spot where you would like to keep your chicks, laundry room, bathroom, mud room, then set up a box to be their home.
 (Tips below)

-4. Join us for a Chick Raising Class at 11am for beginning chick program participants of those looking to brush up on their skills.
+5. Join us for a Chick Raising Class at 11am for beginning chick program participants or those looking to brush up on their skills, or just to visit with our Farmers.

-5. Have fun raising them in your laundry room, garage or bathroom until their feather come in and they are big enough to go outside and run around, and then move them to your chicken coop or bring them back to the farm to join of flock of egg layers.
+6. Have fun raising these little peeps in your home until their feathers come in and they are big enough to go outside and run around in about 6-8 weeks.
+Then move them to your chicken coop.
+If you don’t plan to keep the chicks, simply bring them back to the farm to join of flock of egg layers anytime from in a few days to few weeks.

 Pricing: